shareaholic/libvmod-geoip2/README.md

 A Varnish 4.1 and 5.x VMOD to query MaxMind GeoIP2 DB files.

-For Varnish master refer to the devel branch.
+For Varnish 6.0 or master refer to the master and devel branches, respectively.

 ## Requirements